EmperorAlii/e-commerce-web-project/README.md

 - ✔️ Added search functionality in the navigation bar.
 - ✔️ Improved styling for better user experience.

+### ✅ Fourth Commit

+- ✔️ Added `Button` and `Footer` components.
+- ✔️ Implemented a responsive footer with links and social media icons.

 ---

 ## 📄 License